hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | units          | string                        | **Required** The units for the bin ranges and/or center values. |
 | description    | string                        | **Optional** Brief comment explaining what the bins represent.  |

 Note that some dimensions of a multi-dimensional parameter may not represent binned data.
-Each dimension must be described in the `'bins'` object, but any dimension not representing binned data should indicate this by using `'"centers": null'` and not including the `'ranges'` attribute.
+Each dimension must be described in the `bins` object, but any dimension not representing binned data should indicate this by using `'"centers": null'` and not including the `'ranges'` attribute.

 **Example**